Click on a link to navigate to a specific section of this page:

 - ICH-GCP (TransCelerate-accredited) training courses

-The Clinical Operations Head, provides a central point of contact for all general sponsor enquiries, including feasibility approaches for new studies.
+A/Prof Lyndell Lim, Principal Investigator and Consultant Ophthalmologist specialising in Medical Retina and Ocular Inflammatory Diseases, leads the team at the Clinical Trials Research Centre.
+The Clinical Operations Head, Helen Ormandy PhD, provides a central point of contact for all general sponsor enquiries, including feasibility approaches for new studies.
 This sponsor liaison provides an intermediary and oversight function during study start-up to ensure efficient site activation and resolution of any issues:

 Our research capabilities

 Our “Site CV” summarises our capabilities, click here to download.

 We are equipped to perform a range of eye research methodologies and surgeries as one of the top five global eye research groups (Clarivate Analytics Web of Science).

 Our people resource includes: ophthalmologists, orthoptists, nurses, statisticians and scientists specialised in eye research (Our clinical staff are Board-certified).

 Patient examinations and imaging include:

 - Colour Vision Testing

 - Anterior Segment Imaging